9 Secret Resume Tips To Boost Your Interview Chances

 ResumeWriter Tip: Including relevant metrics hugely increases the impact your CV makes on recruiters.
 Our in-depth CV Guide elaborates further on metrics, and covers every other aspect of resume writing (for each section of your resume) in great detail.

-If candidates are unsure of their resumes, ResumeWriter offers free resume feedback sessions to support Malaysia jobseekers in their applications.
+If candidates are unsure of their resumes, we offer free resume feedback sessions to support Malaysia jobseekers in their applications.

 2. What information should I leave out in my resume?
-Conversely, what information should I absolutely include?
+What information should I absolutely include?

 For candidates with very limited or no prior work experience, including details on CCAs, school projects and other school activities in a resume can be beneficial.
 They may help demonstrate transferable and essential skill sets, such as leadership and interpersonal skills, which can’t otherwise be conveyed.